 The programme is designed to deliver knowledge and enhance participants’ skills via short lectures, case-studies, practical examples, real-life simulations.
 Participants will also benefit from feedback and take away the knowledge gained to be transferred to their workplace.

 Most of the training time will be invested in analysing a real-life case study that will help participants understand how to create class reports that add value and motivates readers to take corrective actions.

-This programme may be approved for up to 7 CPD units in Accounting Standards.
+This programme may be approved for up to 7 CPD units in Accounting and Auditing.
 Eligibility criteria and CPD Units are verified directly by your association, regulator or other bodies which you hold membership.

 Who Should Attend: